Elections in Poland: 2015 parliamentary election

 The parliamentary election to both the Sejm and the Senate was held in October 2015.
 The previous election, in 2011, resulted in a Civic Platform–Polish People's Party (PSL) government.
 All seats of both houses are up for re-election.

 The process of election for the Sejm is through party-list proportional representation via the D'Hondt method in multi-seat constituencies, with a 5% threshold for single parties and 8% threshold for coalitions (requirements waived for national minorities).

 The following coalition has been signed already: Law and Justice (PiS) between United Poland (SP) and Polska Razem (PR).

+2019 European elections

 2019 parliamentary election

 The 2019 Polish parliamentary elections were held on 13 October 2019.
 All 460 members of the Sejm and 100 senators of the Senate were elected.
 The ruling Law and Justice (PiS) retained its majority in the Sejm, but lost its majority in the Senate to the opposition.
 With 43.6% of the popular vote, Law and Justice received the highest vote share by any party since Poland returned to democracy in 1989.
 The turnout was the highest for a parliamentary election since the first free elections after the fall of communism in 1989.
 For the first time after 1989, the ruling party controls one house (Sejm) and opposition controls the second (Senate).